FAQS

 -

-However, I have interns that specialize in children, families, older adults, etc. Feel free to look at their about me pages to see if another clinician might be a match!
+However, I have student interns that specialize in children with behavioral problems, couples and families, older adults, chronic illness, grief, etc. Feel free to look at their about me pages to see if another clinician might be a match for you or someone in your family!

 -